jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md

   @param _amount The amount of tokens being paid.
 Includes the token being paid, the value, the number of decimals included, and the currency of the amount.
   @param _projectId The ID of the project being paid.
   @param _baseWeightCurrency The currency to base token issuance on.
+  @param _beneficiary The specified address that should be the beneficiary of anything that results from the payment.
   @param _memo A memo to pass along to the emitted event, and passed along to the funding cycle's data source.
   @param _metadata Bytes to send along to the data source, if one is provided.